Singapore finds COVID-19 cluster in hospital as local cases climb

 The new cases comes as Singapore readies a travel bubble with Hong Kong that is set to launch in May after a suspension last year.

-Singapore has been rolling out vaccinations having approved shots from Pfizer-BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O).
+Singapore has been rolling out vaccinations having approved shots from Pfizer-BioNTech and Moderna.

 The health ministry said the vaccines are effective in preventing symptomatic disease for the vast majority of recipients, but some can still be infected despite being inoculated.